-• Protect current levels of MPRB funding.
+• Protects pre-NPP20 levels of MPRB funding

 • Increased maintenance to help park facilities last longer and work better